WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

     } // Price
 ```

 Notice, our property is almost the same as before, but inside of our set we did an `if statement` around our `_price = value;`.
 This if statement, using the `value` keyword checks to see if the value being assigned is greater than 0, or not a negative number.
-If it's a postive number, the value will change, otherwise nothing happens.
+If it's a positive number, the value will change, otherwise nothing happens.

 Let's do the same for discount, but since we want our discount number to be between 0 and 1, we will set another if for that range.